 2.1 This application is for the demolition of an existing barn and erection of a detached dwelling, hard and soft landscaping (including access way) and creation of re-wilding zone.
-The replacement dwelling in this instance is recognised as being smaller in scale than the dwelling that was applied for and refused under S23/1913 and again under S24/1291.
-These applications were refused for the following reason:
+The replacement dwelling in this instance is recognised as being slightly larger in scale than the dwelling that was approved by Planning Committee under S24/1822 in February last year.